watersofoblivion/dataless/README.md

 * `BaseDNSName`: The DNS name where the warehouse will be mounted
 * `HostedZoneID`: (Conditional) If provided, DNS records will be added in this hosted zone.
 If not provided, a hosted zone will be created.
 If the domain name already has a hosted zone attached, it must be set to that hosted zone's ID.

-DNS settings can be toggled on or off or altered at any time with a config change.
-Changing the `BaseDNSName` will require a new certificate to be issued.

 ```json
 {
   "Parameters": {